 A couple ready to marry makes a prenuptial agreement to address the ownership of their respective assets and debts.
 Starting a discussion about a prenuptial agreement is a delicate matter.
 But it’s one that needs to happen long before your wedding day.
-Our Las Vegas prenuptial agreement attorneys have decades of experience writing and implementing legally valid agreements.
+Our Las Vegas prenuptial agreement attorneys have decades of experience writing and implementing legally valid contracts.
 They also regularly appear in family court arguing both for and against prenuptial agreement validity.

 Nevada Community Property Law governs marital property during divorce unless there is a valid prenuptial agreement.
 A prenuptial agreement must be valid to be enforceable in court.
 These agreements, by their nature, are fraught with legal “gray areas.”
 In other words, there’s a lot of room for debate on validity.